insure logo

 Powered by:

-Which companies have the cheapest car insurance for young adults in Maryland?
+Which company has the cheapest car insurance for young adults in Maryland?

-While young adults pay less than teen drivers, they still pay more than older more experienced drivers.
-The best choice for young adults (early 20s) in Maryland is GEICO with an annual rate of $3,015 or $251 a month.
+Young adults (21-25) pay less than teens, but they still pay more than more experienced drivers.
+In Maryland, GEICO is the cheapest option for young adults with a yearly premium of $3,015 or $251 a month.

-Travelers had the second cheapest premium at $3,142 a year followed by Erie Insurance was third at $3,189.
+Travelers is the next most affordable with an average rate of $3,142 followed by Erie Insurance at $3,189.

 The table below shows the best insurers for young drivers in Maryland: